 Today’s travelers may prefer to use a prepaid debit card, which functions in a similar way to a traveler’s check, and/or their credit cards to pay for expenses while traveling overseas.

 Love to travel?
-If you open a SoFi Money® cash management account, you’ll be able to withdraw cash free of charge at 55,000+ ATMs worldwide.
+If you open an online bank account with SoFi Checking and Savings®, you’ll be able to withdraw cash free of charge at 55,000+ ATMs worldwide, pay zero account fees, and earn up to up to 3.25% APY.

 Photo credit: iStock/AndreyPopov